Potentilla recta

 Common names: sulphur cinquefoil; rough-fruited cinquefoil, erect cinquefoil

-Potentilla recta (sulphur cinquefoil) is a perennial forb listed as a noxious weed in several states in the western US: California, Nevada, Oregon, Washington, Colorado, and Montana.
-It is native to the eastern Mediterranean and has naturalized in all lower US states except for Utah and Arizona.
+Potentilla recta (sulphur cinquefoil) is a perennial forb (family: Rosaceae) listed as a noxious weed in several states in the western US, including California, Nevada, Oregon, Washington, Colorado, and Montana.
+It is native to the eastern Mediterranean, has naturalized nearly all lower US states, and is especially well established in the Pacific Northwest.
+Sulphur cinquefoil has multiple stems, palmately compound leaves with serrated edges and erect hairs, and pale yellow flowers on branched inflorescences.
+Habitats invaded include forest understories, grasslands, and shrublands.
 This plant produces copious seeds, has a high germination rate, and can establish viable seed banks for up to four years.
 These traits enable Potentilla recta to quickly establish and persist among native communities.
-This plant reduces the carrying capacity for livestock and ungulate wildlife in rangelands
+Its high tannin content makes it unpalatable to livestock and ungulate wildlife in rangelands.
+Potentilla recta can also hybridize with some close native relatives.

 Cal-IPC Rating: Watch